view of jiufen at night beautiful colors of the teahouses

 While there is so much to do in Taipei itself, one of the best things about traveling to Taipei is the sheer abundance of day trip possibilities there are in the region.

-The small town of Shifen with a train track running straight through it is one of the best-loved day trips from Taipei!
+The small town of Shifen with a train track running straight through it is one of the best-loved day trips from Taipei.

 It’s especially easy because the gorgeous Shifen Waterfall is just a short walk or electric scooter ride from the train stop.
+The lovely town of Jiufen is another hugely popular day trip, especially in the evening.

 Lanterns in the city of Jiufen seen at night